 Jeanette Rahn Davis, age 79, passed away peacefully on August 10, 2019.

-To send flowers in memory of Jeanette Davis, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Jeanette Davis, please visit our Heartfelt Sympathies Store.

 Jeanette was born November 11, 1939 in a farmhouse near Springfield, Georgia.
 She was the second eldest of seven children.
 Jeanette attended school in Springfield and graduated from Effingham County High School.
 She was then a nursing student at the Warren A. Candler Hospital School of Nursing for three years.
 After working in surgery for several years, she enrolled in the Charity Hospital School for Nurse Anesthesia in New Orleans, Louisiana.
 It was there that Jeanette met her future husband, William D. Davis, who was in the Tulane General Surgery residency.
 Following nurse anesthesia training, the newlyweds lived in Fort Polk, Louisiana, courtesy of the U. S. Army.
 Afterwards, she worked at Methodist Hospital in Houston, Texas for five years supporting her husband, Bill, who was in urology training there.
 When Bill finished his residency, Jeanette retired and told him that it was his time to support her.
 The couple settled in Abilene where Bill established his urology practice and they raised their son, William Dillard Davis II.